-Deputy fires shots near Tacoma school while confronting man with grenade
+Deputy fatally shoots man carrying grenade near Tacoma high school

 112th Street East is closed by Portland Avenue and Franklin Pierce High School, and police are asking people to stay out of the area.

-The Pierce County Force Investigation Team will respond to the scene, Moss said.
+The Pierce County Force Investigation Team is responding to the scene, Moss said.
 The team investigates police use of force and is made up of detectives, forensic investigators and public information officers from law enforcement agencies throughout Pierce County.

+This is the third shooting this week involving a law enforcement official in the Seattle area.
+On Monday, a King County sheriff’s deputy was shot and critically wounded while serving an eviction notice at a Ballard apartment.
+The woman who was being served the notice died by suicide after the shooting.
+As of noon Friday, the deputy remains in critical condition at Harborview Medical Center.
+On Wednesday, an Everett police officer shot and killed a person suspected of shooting another officer in the head while that officer was in his patrol car.
+The wounded officer was released Thursday from Providence Regional Medical Center.

 This is a developing story.
 Check back for updates.